 The Automation Testing Process:

-• Script Development: Write the automated test scripts that define the actions the tool should perform during testing.
+- Script Development: Write the automated test scripts that specify what should be done by the tool during testing.

 Manual Testing vs Automation Testing: An In-Depth Comparison